OpenApoc/OpenApoc/README.md

 ## Key Features

-* Unlimited modding capabilities, which was not possible in the original
+* Full modding capability, which was not possible in the original
 * Port the game to any platform you like (windows, linux, android etc)
-* Support for modern screen resolutions
+* Support for modern screen resolutions at a silky smooth 60fps
-* Added a full debug system ([hot keys](https://github.com/OpenApoc/OpenApoc/blob/master/README_HOTKEYS.txt), etc.)
+* Added a full debug system ([Hot Keys](https://github.com/OpenApoc/OpenApoc/blob/master/README_HOTKEYS.txt), etc.)
-* Added 'more options' menu (with more than 40 improvements)
-* Added skirmish module (fast fight)
+* Added a 'More Options' menu that allows players to select dozens of new optional improvements and enhancements
+* Added a Skirmish Mode for quick fights and custom battles (Experimental)
 * The new engine has ample opportunities for expansion and changes:
+  * High FPS
-  * High FPS, smooth sound during the game without bugs from original
+  * Smooth sound playback with none of the pop/clicks/stutters of the original game
-  * No limitations which were in vanilla
-  * Modern formats
-* After release, we can add Julian Gollop's cut ideas to the game through mods.
-Many have already been added but they need functionality and balance.
+  * Human-Readable Savegame editing - It's all XML in a ZIP archvive so you can edit/tweak in progress games to your liking!
+* The potential to add cut and missing features from the Original Game - some of these are already included even at Alpha state or with the handful of mods already available!
 * [![Julian Gollop](https://img.shields.io/reddit/user-karma/combined/JulianGollop?style=social)](https://www.reddit.com/user/JulianGollop/) "Yes, I am aware of the openApoc project and I very much do support it."
-* Fans creating Big Apoc Concept, for modders, thats should make OpenApoc more balanced, to provide:
-  * A variety of interesting gameplay solutions
+* Tool for modders that allow opportunity to make OpenApoc:
+  * More balanced
-  * Make the game more complex and diverse
+  * More diverse
-  * L.O.R.E more fulfilling, deep and mysterious, intertwined with real history and other games
-  * Ending the game can be more interesting and less predictable
+  * More immersive

 ## What's left?